rounded corner photo collage of First Light images on a slant

 • Dinner under the stars: Elevate your First Light experience by booking a prix fixe meal in your very own dining crystal or dome

-Online reservations for the buffet and dinner under the stars are highly recommended.
-Link coming soon!
+Reservations for the buffet and dinner under the stars are required, with no walk-in seating available.

 You also can purchase hot chocolate and fresh-made popcorn either in advance or on the historic site.